NorthBricks/www.northbricks.io/source/includes/_bank-auth.swagger.md

 *User authorize Northbricks to access their assets*

+Open this URL in a browser.
 User authenticates and gives consent to Northbricks to access their assets.

 ### Parameters